ramjkumar/learning/iqs/ui-ux-iq.md

 # Agile/Scrum Methodology
 ### How do you contribute to Agile ceremonies?
 In sprint planning, I help estimate UI tasks with story points; in daily standups, I report blockers; and during retros, I suggest improvements in collaboration.
+### Describe your experience working in Agile teams.
+I've worked in 2-week sprint cycles.
+I participate in daily standups, sprint planning, demos, and retrospectives.
+I use tools like Jira or Azure Boards for managing user stories and tasks.
 ___
 # Visual Scripting & No-Code/Low-Code
 ### What is your experience with visual scripting tools?